 BEAT THE WET INGREDIENTS

 - In a separate bowl, beat the eggs and sugar until pale and fluffy (about 3-4 minutes) using a hand mixer or stand mixer.
-Add the yogurt, orange juice, melted butter, and cognac (optional), mixing until smooth.
+Add the yogurt, orange juice, melted butter, vanilla extract, and cognac (optional), mixing until smooth.

 COMBINE THE MIXTURES